NebbGroup/docs.qlarm.com/content/configuration/_index.md

 ---

 {{< lead >}}
-Configuration section is where you can configure entities used in QLARM core functionality flow for monitoring, controling, analysis and notification.
+Configuration section is where you can configure entities used in Qlarm core functionality flow for monitoring, controlling, analysis and notification.
 {{< /lead >}}

 ## Features